jieter/django-tables2/docs/pages/tables-for-models.rst

 - Less code, easier to write, more DRY
 - Columns use the field's `~.models.Field.verbose_name`
-- Specialised columns are used where possible (e.g. `.DateColumn` for a `~.models.DateField`)
+- Specialized columns are used where possible (e.g. `.DateColumn` for a `~.models.DateField`)

 When using this approach, the following options are useful: